-YOUR SMI RESPONSES INDICATE THAT you have a clear understanding of the value of your logical and analytical thinking abilities.
+YOUR SMI RESPONSES INDICATE THAT you

+have a clear understanding of the value of your logical and analytical thinking abilities.

 You know that the human mind is capable of great accomplishments, as history has shown.
 And you trust that our sustainability problems might be addressed with rational thinking and good strategies.
-You are comfortable when you can think things through, following proven steps and organizing reality into priorities.
-You enjoy order and dislike the uncertainty of chaotic situations.
+This understanding is reflected in your behaviors.
+You feel comfortable contributing your rational thinking when analyzing a problem.
+You may find yourself in the role of the defender of structures and stability, and the keeper of the status quo.
+You are very careful in avoiding what you consider unnecessary risks.